darkpalacestudio/darkpalacestudio.github.io/faq.markdown

-# How can I purchase any of the plugins?
+# How can I purchase any of your plugins?
-All of our plugins are sold through Tentary which you can access by clicking the "Buy" button located top of the designated plugin page which will take you to the payment provider which handles secure payment and taxes.
+All of our plugins are sold through Tentary which you can access by clicking the "Buy" button located at the top of the designated plugin page which will take you to the payment provider which handles secure payment and taxes.
 Tentary also provides you a way to download the files.

 You can also find all of our plugins on the [Tentary Shop](https://darkpalacestudio.tentary.com/)